 Use filters to help customers find your products

-Add a cart widget
+Add a cart widget or popup cart

-If you add your WooCommerce order form to a page with a left or right sidebar, then you can use the WooCommerce Cart widget to show the contents of the cart directly on the page.
+If you add your WooCommerce form to a page with a left or right sidebar, then you can use the WooCommerce Cart widget to show the contents of the cart directly on the page.
 When a customer adds items to the cart from the order form, the cart widget will update instantly.
 They can see subtotals and order totals and click through straight to the checkout.

 Disable the WooCommerce single product page